Maroon scores twice, Oilers thump Bruins 7-4

 Krejci scored on a Boston man advantage with 32 seconds left in the middle period.

-NOTES: There was no scoring in the third, but a brief scare when Boston forward Matt Beleskey was hit in the right side of the head with a shot from Patrice Bergeron in the game's final minute.
+NOTES: There was no scoring in the third, but a brief scare when Boston forward Matt Beleskey was hit in the right side of the head with a shot from Bergeron in the game's final minute.
 He was slow to get up, but skated off with the assistance of Bergeron.

 UP NEXT